HypermediaSystems/hcc/readme.md

 #Introduction

-With HttpCachedClient it is possible to access internet resources that are seemlessly cached in an SQLite database.
+With HttpCachedClient it is possible to access internet resources that are seamlessly cached in an SQLite database.
 So they are available the next time, even if there is no internet connection.

 #Installation

 The HttpCachedClient can be installed with NuGet:

     nuget install HttpCachedClient

 #Get started

 The HttpCachedClient requires an object with an implementation of the interface iSQL.
 The NuGet package includes these classes for iOS, Android and UWP.
 E.g.: `iSQL SQL = new HMS.Net.Http.UWP.SQLImplementation.SqlUwp()`